 - Analyze culture from a distinctly Christian worldview; develop methodologies for and deepen commitments to building Christ's church worldwide.

-ABTS operations in Singapore and Thailand are supported by local sponsors who represent the organization before the government.
-These individuals provide counsel, promote the program in the community, and facilitate the continued presence of the school in the respective country.
+Asia Biblical Theological Seminary operations in Singapore and Thailand are supported by local sponsors who represent the organization before the government.
+These individuals provide counsel, promote the program in the community and facilitate the continued presence of the school in the respective country.